Areas of Research

 -

-Social bees have evolved complex methods of communicating to recruit nestmates for resources.
-Our lab studies multiple bee groups: honey bees, stingless bees, and bumble bees to learn how this communication works and how it may have evolved.
+Selective pressures from competitors and predators has shaped social bee communication.
+Our lab studies multiple bee groups: honey bees, stingless bees, and bumble bees to learn how this communication works and why it may have evolved.

 read more »